Aargau/case-studies-1/_posts/2015-07-21-Azure-Encryption-Extensions.md

 blob.DownloadToFileEncrypted(provider, destinationPath, FileMode.Create);
 ```

 Note that the Upload and Download methods have signatures which are very similar to those from the underlying Azure Storage SDK.
-Simply append the word ìEncryptedî to the end of the methods to leverage the encrypted version and include one additional parameter to reference the encryption provider.
+Simply append the word ‚ÄúEncrypted‚Äù to the end of the methods to leverage the encrypted version and include one additional parameter to reference the encryption provider.
 Defaults for all optional parameters will match the original methods.

 # Code Artifacts